chaseruskin/orbit/docs/src/commands/launch.md

 ## __DESCRIPTION__

-This command will perform a series of checks against the current ip to verify it is able to release a new version and the tag the latest git commit with the next version number.

-By default, it will only perform a dry run of the launch process to verify the procedure will run with no errors.
-To proceed with a launch to tag the latest commit, include the '--ready' flag.

-The next version it will release is the one defined in the Orbit.toml manifest file.
-You can also set the next version on the command-line by using the '--next \<version>' option.
-If this option is used, then a new git commit will be created by Orbit to save the version change it makes to the Orbit.toml.
-To write a custom message for this commit, include the '--message \<message>' option.

-The '--next \<version>' option will go off of the previous version defined in the Orbit.toml manifest to determine the next increment.
+Performs a series of checks on a stable version of a local ip to then release it through a channel.

+For an ip to be launched, it must have its source field defined that directs to a valid internet location.

+By default, it operates a dry run, performing all steps in the process except for the actual release through the channel.
+To fully run the command, use the `--ready` flag.
+When the ip is launched, it will also be installed to the cache by default.
+To skip this behavior, use the `--no-install` flag.

 ## __OPTIONS__

 `--ready`
-      perform a real run through the launch process
+      Perform a full run

-`--next <version>`
-      declare the next version or 'major', 'minor', or 'patch' increment

-`--message, -m <message>`
-      override the default Orbit commit message when using '--next'

-`--no-install`
-      skip installing the newly launched version to the cache

 ## __EXAMPLES__

 ```
-orbit launch --next 1.0.0
+orbit launch
-orbit launch --next major --ready
+orbit launch --ready
 ```